radiantlogic-v8/documentation-ia-selfmanaged/documentation/release-notes/index.md

 Version 1.5 of the selfmanaged solution for IDA includes:

 - RedHat enterprise Linux support for version.
-See [here](/ia/version-1.5/installation/rhel) for the installation procedure.
 - Batch: new feature to break reconciliations during the execution plan.
-See [here](/ia/version-1.5/run-ops/reconciliation) for more information.
 - Config: Allow to customize the max memory limit fo the controller.
-See [here](/ia/version-1.5/configuration/config-ui#global) for more information.
 - Config: provide a default git configuration out-of-the box.
-See [here](/ia/version-1.5/configuration/config-ui#git-project) for more information.
 - Config: Modify the JAVA_OPTS used for running the batch.
-See [here](/ia/version-1.5/configuration/config-ui#batch) for more information.
 - Various vulnerabilities and bug fixes

 ### Work item list